gbroques/ccxmeshreader/README.md

 result = read_inp('path/to/some.inp')
 ```

+## Limitations
+Currently only supports parsing meshes, where a mesh consists of nodes connected by elements.

 ## Unit Tests
 Unit tests are included in the `tests/` directory, and can be ran with the following command: